 Pitch use – special events only as does a lot of damage.

-Amaxon wish list – ACTION: Shane to pull list together.
+Amazon wish list – ACTION: Shane to pull list together.

-Tommy Saunders, U18 who passed away in summer from heart cancer.
-Ben (father) was instrumental in setting up a Foundation and asked if we could host a 6-a-side competition.
+Ben Saunders, U18 who passed away in summer from heart cancer.
+Tom (father) was instrumental in setting up a Foundation and asked if we could host a 6-a-side competition.
 Not keen due to pitch damage, view was that a possible pre-season match could be dedicated to fund raise for him.

 Date of next meeting – Monday 26 April